kdleezy/-llm-music-composer-docs/README.md

 This repository showcases developer-facing technical documentation for an AI-powered music composition tool built with large language models (LLMs) and Python.

-It serves as a writing sample for API documentation, internal function reference, and docs-as-code workflows using Markdown and Git.

 ---

 ## 📘 What’s Included